lybamughees/caretakerportal/README.md

 npm start
 ```

-The application will be available at:
+The app will run at:

 ```
 http://localhost:3000